Medical devices demand precision. Laser welding delivers.

 • ISO 13485 quality system compliance

-Because the process minimizes defects and supports full traceability, it’s easier to maintain documentation and meet validation requirements during audits.
+Because the process minimizes defects and supports full traceability, it is easier to maintain documentation and meet validation requirements during audits.

 Case Studies: Successful Applications in Medical Device Welding